dotPawel/ImgHarvest/README.md

 - `-f=<file path>` → File with list of URLs.
 - `-e` → Crawl external links too.
 - `-ndc` → No deduplication (download everything, even duplicates).
+- `-bua` → Use a browser-like User-Agent to help fix 406 errors on some websites.

 ## Example Usage
 ```